Michelle Rothschild-Patterson: Flavor of Love

 In 2006, Patterson's daughter Tiffany Pollard was a contestant on Flavor of Love, In which American rapper Flavor Flav brought 20 female contestants into his mansion to compete for his love.
-Patterson and Pollard's father Alex appeared on episode eight, as Flav wanted to spend time with the remaining girls' parents.
+Both Pollard’s father, Alex, and Patterson, appeared on episode eight, as Flav wanted to spend time with the remaining girls' parents.
 Flav took Patterson, Pollard and Alex to the Santa Malibu Tennis Resort.
-On the way to the tennis resort, Patterson proclaimed that her daughter had gotten fat, which didn't phase Flav, but embarrassed Tiffany.
+On the way to the tennis resort, Patterson proclaimed that her daughter had gotten fat, which didn't faze Flav, but embarrassed Tiffany.
 While at the resort and later at the house, Patterson verbally fought with Flav, as she loudly expressed her objections to any possibility of her daughter marrying him.

 Flavor of Love 2

 On the second season of Flavor of Love, Pollard returned to compete for his love.
 On episode nine, Flav once again spends time with the girls' parents.
-When Patterson and Pollard's father Alex returned, Patterson confronted Flav again for objecting his relationship with her daughter.
+When Pollard's father, Alex, and Patterson returned, Patterson confronted Flav again for objecting his relationship with her daughter.
 Patterson tried to keep her daughter from being together with Flav, even faking a terminal illness.
 From the end of episode nine to the finale, Patterson said her final words that Flav should not marry Tiffany before leaving, even though he said if he asked, she would.
 On the second season reunion, Patterson was a special guest in the backstage talking about the time in the mansion, but later continued to argue with Flav.